joysn/python_algorithms/README.md

 algo_python23.py - Give a wallet amount and the item cost, find the max amount of items that can be bought from the wallet_amount

+algo_python24.py - Given 2 string, find if they match exctly or their distance is n , case insenstively